CVertex/JHPopoverController/README.md

 Basic Features & Road Map
 ---------------------------

+- ARC enabled
+- smart calculation for point when near view bounds
 - can only present from the top so far (hopefully this will be changed in future releases)
 - works best with fixed content but will automatically scroll if the viewcontroller's view is larger than the content size
 - automatically dismisses the popover on rotation of device so avoid the presentation being 'off'.
 (Hopefully I can fix this in future releases as well).